Kevin Shinners Current Graduate Students

 Biography

-Dr. Shinners is currently a full-professor in the Department of Biological Systems Engineering at the University of Wisconsin-Madison.
-He earned his PhD in Agricultural Engineering in 1985 from the University of Wisconsin in 1985 and then joined the faculty.
-During two leaves of absence from his role at the UW, he worked as a Research Engineer for New Holland North America and as Manager of Hay and Forage Product Planning for John Deere Ottumwa Works.
+I am currently a Emeritus Professor of Agricultural Engineering and part-time researcher at the University of Wisconsin.
+I retired from the UW in 2022 after 37 years on the faculty.
+Prior to joining the faculty in June of 1985, I had earned my PhD in Agricultural Engineering in May, 1985 from the University of Wisconsin.
+During two leaves of absence from my faculty role at the UW, I worked as a Research Engineer for New Holland North America (1994-1995) and as Manager of Hay and Forage Product Planning for John Deere Ottumwa Works (1995-1996).

-The Research Group under Dr. Shinners’ direction focuses on developing more efficient means of harvesting, processing, handling, storing and transporting biomass feedstocks; improving machines and systems for harvesting and conserving high-quality hay and forage; and sensors and systems for precision farming as it applies to hay, forage and biomass production.
-Dr. Shinners is a co-inventor on several patents dealing with harvesting equipment and is a registered Professional Engineer in the State of Wisconsin.
-He currently serves as Vice-Chair for the Department of Biological Systems Engineering.
+My research focused on developing more efficient means of harvesting, processing, handling, storing and transporting biomass feedstocks; improving machines and systems for harvesting and conserving high-quality hay and forage; and sensors and systems for precision farming as it applies to hay, forage and biomass production.
+I continue to work on research projects related to these topics.

-The Research Group under Dr. Shinners’ direction focuses on developing more efficient means of harvesting, processing, handling, storing and transporting biomass feedstocks; improving machines and systems for harvesting and conserving high-quality hay and forage; and sensors and systems for precision farming as it applies to hay, forage and biomass production.
-Dr. Shinners is a co-inventor on several patents dealing with harvesting equipment and is a registered Professional Engineer in the State of Wisconsin.
-He currently serves as Vice-Chair for the Department of Biological Systems Engineering.
+My research focused on developing more efficient means of harvesting, processing, handling, storing and transporting biomass feedstocks; improving machines and systems for harvesting and conserving high-quality hay and forage; and sensors and systems for precision farming as it applies to hay, forage and biomass production.
+I continue to work on research projects related to these topics.